RK Olimpija: 1949–1965

 In 1949, Mitja Vidic organized a handball tournament between high schools in Ljubljana and invited the best players of the tournament to join the handball section of the sports club Enotnost.
 After the club disbanded in 1950, its handball section became an independent handball club, which changed its name to Svoboda in 1953.
 As the Slovenian champions in 1950, Enotnost participated in the finals of the Yugoslavian handball tournament, where they finished in the second place.
 This achievement made it possible for the team to compete in the federal national league.
 In their first season in the federal league, Enotnost finished fifth out of six teams.
 The team made its international debut on 7 July 1951, when Enotnost played against the Austrian team Grazer SV; the result was a 6–4 win for the Austrians.

-In 1953, handball team Svoboda surprised with an outstanding second place in the Slovenian national championship.
-Over the next few years, Svoboda was one of the best Slovenian handball teams and a regular competitor in the national championship final tournaments.
+In 1953, handball team Svoboda secured an unexpected second place in the Slovenian national championship.
+Over the next few years, Svoboda was a regular competitor in the national championship final tournaments and was ranked among the top Slovenian handball teams.

 After 1960, the team encountered a setback and was pushed to the middle of the Slovenian league standings.
 In 1964, Svoboda was relegated from the national league and competed in the Ljubljana regional league.
 An important milestone for the club was in 1965, when Svoboda enlisted players from the Olimpija handball section and competed under the name Svoboda-Olimpija.